clade/PyDAQmx/doc/callback.rst

 Using a Task object
 -------------------

-The :mod:`PyDAQmx` module provides an object oriented interface the the driver (see the `How to use PyDAQmx <usage>`_ section).
-With this technique, a method is registered as a call back function.
-This give acces to all the attibutes of the object inside the callback function.
+The :mod:`PyDAQmx` module provides an object-oriented interface to the driver (see the `How to use PyDAQmx <usage>`_ section).
+With this technique, a method is registered as a callback function.
+This gives access to all the attributes of the object inside the callback function.

 Here is an example::